 The Phuleli Community Health Center will provide much needed healthcare services to more than 32,000 individuals from the villages of Taksindu, Waku, Basa, Kaku, and Juving, all located in the southern Solukhumbhu region of Nepal.
 The services provided will include COVID-19 relief (including a vaccination program in conjunction with the local governments), emergency care, maternal and child healthcare, safe deliveries, immunizations, family planning, pharmacy services, dental services, healthcare education programs, and community outreach.
-The clinic will house an OPD room, 4 inpatient beds, a procedure room, a delivery/gynecological room, an immunization room, a dental room, a sterilization room, a lab, a pharmacy, a meeting/training room, and accommodations for local staff and volunteers.
+The clinic will house an OPD room, four inpatient beds, a procedure room, a delivery/gynecological room, an immunization room, a dental room, a sterilization room, a lab, a pharmacy, a meeting/training room, and accommodations for local staff and volunteers.
 Our facility will be permanently staffed with local employees and periodically with international volunteers.
 Services will be available 7 days/week, 24 hours/day.
-Sustainability of the health center will be provided by The Small World and the local community governments.
+The sustainable operations of the health center will be provided by The Small World and the local community governments.

-The goal of the Phuleli Community Health Center is to improve the current low healthcare outcomes in 5 rural communities in rural Nepal that lack basic healthcare infrastructure.
+The goal of the Phuleli Community Health Center is to improve the current low healthcare outcomes in rural communities that lack basic healthcare infrastructure.
 The prevention, early diagnosis, and treatment of all medical conditions will lead to healthier, more productive and engaged communities.
 Healthy children are less likely to be stunted and underweight, will stay enrolled and function better in school, and have the chance to become more successful adults in the future.
 The immediate use of the center to function as a COVID-19 relief and vaccination facility will help reduce the infection surge that is currently ongoing in Nepal and facilitate treatment for those that are already infected.
 This project will help to eliminate the unequal distribution of healthcare provision in Nepal resulting in reduced unnecessary morbidities and mortalities that currently exist.
 Villagers in these communities that are not receiving healthcare due to lack of resources and/or availability will now have free healthcare close to their homes.

 Timeline in Photographs